MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/analytics.md

 ### Theme

-The the Minima covers Google Analytics already - just set `google_analytics` in the config.
+The Minima theme covers Google Analytics already - just set `google_analytics` in the config.

 See [\_includes/google-analytics.html](https://github.com/jekyll/minima/blob/master/_includes/google-analytics.html).
 Here is the content last updated on `master` in 2018.